Curious about how to swim with sea turtles in the wild? This guide to swimming with turtles in Akumal will outline everything you need to know.

 Despite the fact that the sun sets over the land in Akumal, it still manages to have incredible sunsets!
 When the sun goes down, the whole bay starts glowing with beautiful blue and yellow hues.
 It kind of makes you wonder if the place might be something you dreamed up.
 But nope!
 It’s real!

-If you ask me, a day trip to Akumal is a MUST if you are visiting the Riviera Maya.
+If you ask me, an Akumal snorkeling day trip is a MUST if you are visiting the Riviera Maya.
 There are many beautiful beaches, but Akumal is a cut above the rest.
 The turtles are just a bonus.

 What to Know Before You Go

-Because the rules surrounding swimming with turtles are regularly changing, I would highly recommend that you do your research before visiting.
+Because the rules surrounding the Akumal sea turtles are regularly changing, I would highly recommend that you do your research before visiting.

 I don’t advocate going against the rules, but at that moment I felt that I was the victim of a high-level scam.
 Numerous other bloggers have reported this as a scam, and I figured they were likely correct.
 However, it seems the situation in Akumal has actually changed, and guides may be required.